JadeWang96/interview/README_en.md

 > The communication methods between processes and their advantages and disadvantages come from: [Process thread interview question summary](http://blog.csdn.net/wujiafei_njgcxy/article/details/77098977)

+#### Starvation

+Starvation or indefinite blocking is phenomenon associated with the Priority scheduling algorithms, in which a process ready to run for CPU can wait indefinitely because of low priority.
+In heavily loaded computer system, a steady stream of higher-priority processes can prevent a low-priority process from ever getting the CPU.

+##### Solution to Starvation : Aging

+Aging is a technique of gradually increasing the priority of processes that wait in the system for a long time.

+##### Differences between Deadlock and Starvation

+1. Deadlock occurs when none of the processes in the set is able to move ahead due to occupancy of the required resources by some other process as shown in the figure below, on the other hand Starvation occurs when a process waits for an indefinite period of time to get the resource it requires.
+2. Other name of deadlock is Circular Waiting.
+Other name of starvation is Lived lock.
+3. When deadlock occurs no process can make progress, while in starvation apart from the victim process other processes can progress or proceed.

 #### Private and shared resources between processes

 * Private: address space, heap, global variables, stack, registers